 These steps are worth it.
 The better the shoe fits, the better the technology will work to protect you on the trail.

 When choosing a boot, you’ll need to better understand your terrain, the length of time you’ll be on your feet, and the general weather conditions.

 If you like getting out occasionally for a few hours to explore your local trails, you might opt in a for a lightweight hiking boot.
-But if you're in the backcountry of New Zealand every weekend, or taking on an epic adventure like the El Camino, your needs will be entirely different.
+But if you're in the backcountry of New Zealand every weekend, or taking on a multi-day adventure, like the Overland Track in Tasmania, your needs will be entirely different.

 Will you be travelling across road, rocks or mud?
 It's crucial to consider what your hiking shoes (and, consequently, your feet) will be exposed to.
 Not only does terrain have an impact on wear and tear, it will dictate what type of features you might need.

 For instance, concrete and asphalt surfaces can make the sole of a hiking boot wear out more quickly, so if you're walking a long distance on the road, you might be better off with a trail running shoe.

 On the other hand, your typical hiking trail will be full of mud, grass and stone.
 Fine grit on this kind of terrain can wear into a hiking shoe’s seam and rip the material.